Surgical Procedures: Surgery and Staging for Liver Cancer

 - Reaction to anesthesia (anesthesia is the medication you are given to help you sleep through the surgery, to not remember it, and to manage pain.
 Reactions can include wheezing, rash, swelling, and low blood pressure).

 - Blood clots.

-If you have a liver transplant, you will have to take anti-rejection medications to make sure that the new liver continues to work.
+If you have a liver transplant, you will have to take anti-rejection medications to make sure that your body accepts the new liver.
 Taking anti-rejection medications suppresses the immune system, which can lead to: